Lothar Maier

 Lothar Maier (born 19 June 1944) is a German politician.
 Born in Wolfach, Baden-Württemberg, he represents Alternative for Germany (AfD).
-Lothar Maier has served as a member of the Bundestag from the state of Baden-Württemberg since 2017.
+Lothar Maier has served as a member of the Bundestag from the state of Baden-Württemberg from 2017 to 2021.

 Life

-He became member of the bundestag after the 2017 German federal election.
+He became member of the Bundestag after the 2017 German federal election.
 He is a member of the Committee on Legal Affairs and Consumer Protection.